Forging and Stamping NAICS 3321

 Recent Developments

 • New tariffs on steel and aluminum imports to the US have a direct impact on small fabricators’ cost structures, bidding strategies, and overall competitiveness, according to Exiil, a provider of software to metal manufacturers.
-In March, President Trump raised steel and aluminum import tariffs to the US by 25%, ending all country exemptions, in addition to hiking tariffs on China, according to Reuters.
+In March, President Trump raised steel and aluminum import tariffs to the US by 25% -- and then again to 50% -- ending all country exemptions, in addition to hiking tariffs on China, according to Reuters.
 Russian aluminum imports carry a tariff of 200%.
 Beyond raw metal, the US has increasingly added “downstream” or “derivative” products – such as stamped parts, fasteners, tubing, wire, or other items with high steel/aluminum content – to existing Section 232 tariffs.
 As a result, fabricators face higher materials costs.
 Even companies that source metals domestically are likely to pay more for metal as US mills often raise their prices when foreign competitors’ costs go up – because the “floor” of the market shifts.

 Industry Revenue